 If the problem is "I want my system to scale," a monolith will scale further than you think.
 I've seen monoliths handle millions of users.
 The limits are higher than most people imagine.

 If the problem is "I want to be able to deploy independently," that's valid.
-But you can also achieve independent deployment with a well-organized monolith using feature flags or modular Monorepo patterns.
+But you can also achieve independent deployment with a well-organized monolith using feature flags or modular patterns.

 If the problem is "My team is stepping on each other," maybe you need better processes before you need better architecture.
+Code review, branching strategies, and feature flags can solve coordination problems without distributed systems.

 If the problem is "I want to use different technologies for different parts," you can do that in a monolith too.
+Microservices aren't required for polyglot persistence.

 The architecture should solve your actual problems, not the problems you're worried about having someday.